 Data replication solutions as a means of data protection have seen continuous and increasing adoption since they first emerged in storage systems in 1993.
-It has evolved into an
+It has evolved into an indispensable component of disaster recovery (DR), as well as for operational backup for applications that require a shorter recovery point objective (RPO) and recovery time objective (RTO) than what traditional tape backups can offer.
+The following tips will help you choose the best data replication solution for your business.

 - Selection of a data replication method should start with a business impact analysis (BIA) to determine required RTOs and RPOs.